osa-computer-society/osacs/meeting-minutes/1-algorithms-101.md

 Most programming judges will run your program on a processor that runs at about 1 GHz \(gigahertz\), in other words, 1 billion operations per second.
 That means that if your program runs 1 billion operations, it'll take 1 second, which is usually the upper time limit for most competitions.

-Let's take a look at our first brute-force algorithm, where we go through all $n!$ possible orderings \(aka **permutations**\) of the deck of cards.
+Let's take a look at our first brute-force algorithm, where we go through all $$n!$$ possible orderings \(aka **permutations**\) of the deck of cards.
 Let's see if this algorithm would be able to pass the first test case and sort a deck of up to 12 cards in under 1 second.

-Assuming it takes a constant number of steps to check each ordering, sorting 12 cards would take a total of approximately $12! = 479,001,600$ steps, which is comfortably less than 1 billion, so hooray!
+Assuming it takes a constant number of steps to check each ordering, sorting 12 cards would take a total of approximately $$12! = 479,001,600$$ steps, which is comfortably less than 1 billion, so hooray!
 We're done the first test case!

 Is our algorithm fast enough to pass the second test case, though?
 Clearly not — 13! is already 6,227,020,800, so it would take over 6 seconds to sort 13 cards, let alone 10,000, so we'll need a new algorithm for the next test case.